 Strategies to Successful Organic Search Results – Then and Now

-Now that we’ve highlighted the significance of algorithm changes, we will now discuss the shift in best practices that have been taken to ensure successful organic search results.
+Now that we’ve highlighted the significance of algorithm changes, we will now discuss the shift in best practices that have been taken to ensure successful organic search results throughout the SEO results timeline.
 In discussing the following, you will notice the influence that Google algorithm updates have on today’s search landscape.

 Once considered the main ingredient to the ranking recipe, keywords still have a place on the shelf but the strategy has noticeably shifted.
 No longer can publishers focus their content on one specific word and irresponsibly repeat that exact phrase numerous times in order to gain recognition in SERPs.
 Because search engines have evolved to understand groupings and different variations of terms and their accompanying language, it’s imperative that multiple variations of targeted phrases get used in copy.
 Furthermore, the current concept is more tailored to user intent.
 The example below provides more context.